marcusmerc27/checksum/README.md

 * https://en.wikipedia.org/wiki/IPv4_header_checksum

 ### Notes:
 * The IPv4 header utilizes a checksum field that is 16-bit quanity.
 This program reduces the size in half to a 8-bit quantity.
-Correspondingly, the following changes are made to keep things consistent.
+Correspondingly, the following changes are made to keep things consistent:
 * The IPv4 header, without any options, has a total size of 20 bytes.
 This program reduces the size in half to a 10 byte size.
 * This checksum value is stored in the 11th & 12th byte of the IPv4 header.
 This program assigns its location to the 6th byte.